martido/homebrew-graph/README.md

 # brew-graph

 `brew-graph` is a Ruby script that creates a dependency graph of installed or all available Homebrew formulae.
-The currently supported output options are *Dot* and *GraphML*.
+The currently supported output options are *DOT* and *GraphML*.

 In general, if you'd like to know more about [Untangling Your Homebrew Dependencies][2], check out the blog post by Jonathan Palardy.